MESH-Research/knowledge-commons-works/README.md

 ## Developing the Knowledge Commons Repository

+### Branching and committing

+In general, all members of the development team should commit their work to the `main` branch on a daily basis.
+It is a good idea to create your own local `working` branch to use for your own development.
+This allows you to commit changes while work is unfinished without breaking the `main` branch for others.
+Normally, though, at least once a day you should merge your `working` branch with `main` and push your changes to Github.
+Only create a new feature branch to push to Github if your work (a) requires leaving things broken that others might rely on, and (b) will take more than a day to complete.
+This should, though, be regarded as an unusual, temporary measure.
+You should inform the rest of the development team when the new feature branch is created, and plan to merge it with `main` as soon as possible.

 ### Making changes to template files

 Changes made to jinja template files will be visible immediately in the running Knowledge Commons Repsitory instance.